 Grades are reported to the students and parents in numerical form (grades 7-12), and are placed on the students permanent records in the same fashion.
-Each quarter report will be sent home with the student at the end of each quarter period.
+Report cards will be sent home with the student at the end of each quarter period.